 Sales of revenue earning equipment was very comparable for the years ended December 31, 2014 and 2013, only increasing 0.3%.
 The corresponding cost of sales of revenue earning equipment was 94.8% in 2014 compared to 86.6% in 2013.
-The increase during 2014 was mainly due to more equipment sold through auction which results in lower margins.
+The increase during 2014 was mainly due to the fact that more equipment was sold through auction which results in lower margins.